 Providing Milk for Preemie

 We had a surprise and our son was born 6 weeks early.
-The doctor is saying he will spend several weeks in the NICU.
+The doctor says he will spend several weeks in the NICU.
 I really want to breastfeed but they are recommending supplements and that I only pump.
 Is this best for my baby?
 I’m unsure.

-If possible, pump every two hours during the day and every three hours at night.
-In the first several days, express your milk often by hand.
-It's easier to remove your colostrum (your first milk) with hand expression than by pumping.
+It's easier to remove colostrum (first milk) with hand expression than with a breast pump.
 All of the colostrum is very important to give to your baby.
-It helps to seal up their gut and give them a healthy digestive system for the rest of their life.
+It helps to seal up his gut and gives him a healthy digestive system for the rest of his life.
 Colostrum is available in very small amounts and is safe for a baby to swallow even if they are not taking in larger quantities of milk yet.

-Breast milk is the perfect food for your baby and especially for a baby born early.
+Breast milk is the perfect food for your premature baby.
 Your body will make special milk because it knows that your baby was born early.
-Your baby needs this milk for the health of their digestive system and for their brain to grow.
-Your milk also gives them antibodies that protect them from illnesses.
+Your baby needs this milk for the health of his digestive system and brain growth.
+Your milk also gives him antibodies that protect him from illnesses.
 And because your milk is easy to digest, your baby will have fewer tummy aches.

 SOURCES: